Manage energy efficiently

 Benefit from subsidies or tax relief, where available

-The most important prerequisites for successful energy management are the systematic recording of energy flows, energy evaluation, and suitable monitoring mechanisms.
-When implementing ISO 50001, it is your organization's task to tailor the requirements in the field of energy management to your own needs, to implement measures in a targeted manner, and to improve them continuously.
+There are three necessary components for successful energy management: systematic recording of energy flows, energy evaluation, and suitable monitoring mechanisms.
+When implementing ISO 50001, it is your organization's job to customize the requirements in the field of energy management to your own needs, to execute measures in a targeted manner, and to continuously improve them.

-The current ISO 50001 standard was published in 2018.
+The current ISO 50001 standard was published in 2018 and can be purchased at the ISO store.
 Like all familiar ISO management standards, it is based on the PDCA cycle (Plan, Do, Check, Act) and the High Level Structure.
 This ensures a high degree of compatibility with other ISO standards, for example ISO 9001 (quality) or ISO 14001 (environment).
 An integrated management system allows synergies to be exploited and cross-regulatory requirements to be implemented jointly.

 ISO 50001:2018 is flexible enough to be applied to any industry.
-It makes particular sense to introduce a management system in accordance with the energy management standard if you are an energy-intensive company.
+For energy-intensive companies, it is even more beneficial to implement a management system that follows ISO 50001.
 A formal energy management system can help a company meet improvement goals and manage the legal requirements associated with their operations.

-For companies that obtain certification, the international standard provides even more competitive advantages:
+For companies that achieve certification, the international standard provides even more competitive advantages:

 What strategic goals can be pursued with ISO 50001?

-- Position yourself with an ethical, yet credible image.
+Position yourself with an ethical and credible image.

-- Comply with all legal requirements applicable to your organization.
+Comply with all legal requirements relevant to your organization.

-- Prepare for changes in the law and take advantage of possible tax incentive schemes.
+Prepare for changes in the law and take advantage of potential tax incentive schemes.

-Who is allowed to carry out an ISO 50001 certification?
+Who is authorized to conduct an ISO 50001 certification?